1963 (song)

-"1963" is a track by English rock group New Order.
+"1963" (sometimes stylized as "Nineteen63") is a track by English rock group New Order.
 It was originally released as a B-side to "True Faith" in 1987 and appeared on the Substance compilation of the same year.
 It was then released as a single in January 1995, in a radio mix by Arthur Baker.

 "1963"'s B-sides are all remixes of the title track or songs previously released.

 Lyrics

 In New Order Music 1981–89, the band's lyricist Bernard Sumner writes a tongue-in-cheek account of the song's lyrics that relate it to the 1963 assassination of John F. Kennedy.
 Sumner facetiously theorises that Kennedy arranged for Lee Harvey Oswald to shoot his wife so that "J.F. could do one with M. Monroe".
 Monroe commits suicide when Oswald hits the wrong target (in reality, Marilyn Monroe died in 1962, over a year before the assassination took place) and Oswald is later shot by his boss (implied to be Jack Ruby), for "doing such a bad job and causing his hit-man business to go bust."

 The producer Stephen Hague has referred to the song as "the only song about domestic violence that you can dance to."